AlexH-HankIT/phpietadmin-gui/README.md

 * IET
     - [ ] Support for live resizing of targets (with workaround, since iet doesn't support)
-    - [ ] Create "consistency", which displays if the daemon config and the config file are identically

 * Frontend
     - [ ] Config -> MISC -> Idle, no zeros